eteodun/OpenStack-Victoria-cloud-smartctl-check-hdd-status-/README.md

 # Description
 This ansible script is dedicated to check status of HDD disk with smartmontools on cloud computes and generate logs in case that are found issues

-Can be used and has been tested on Openstack Victoria
+Can be used and has been tested on Openstack Victoria.
+Cand bee added to crontab to run periodicaly

 ## Setup and instalation